cozykeys/cozykeys/content/about/_index.md

 # About

+## Who Am I?

+My name is Paul and I'm a software engineer, currently working as a tools programmer for the game Heroes of the Storm at Blizzard.

 Over the past few years, mechanical keyboards have become one of my main hobbies.
-My projects have included replacing the switches in a Kinesis Advantage2, building keyboards such as the Iris and Preonic from kits, and more recently designing and building my own custom keyboards.

-As a software engineer, it's been fun to tackle keyboard design problems with code and it's also given me the opportunity to explore electronics, which I only briefly learned about while going to school for computer science.

-I finally decided to create CozyKeys so that I would have a place to gather all of my builds, project updates, pictures, etc.
+Some of my projects up to this point have been:

+- Modding a Kinesis Advantage2 and replacing the switches
+- Building an Iris with full LED and RGB support
+- Building a Preonic
+- Designing the Speedo hand-wired keyboard
+- Designing the Bloomer keyboard with a PCB

+## What is CozyKeys?

+CozyKeys is the brand that I have created as a way to organize my projects and the CozyKeys website provides a place where I can centralize and organize the content that I want to publish!